 I’m not a prude.
 I have no objection to reading about sex, but for some reason any description of sex in literature kills the romance for me.
 In fact the most romantic books are those in which the couple aren’t even together, but separated by a war or other uncontrollable event.
 That feeling of longing is so romantic and beats most occasions when the couple is actually together.
+There are also couples who don’t miss each other for a very long time apart, but get creative like using pluglust.com tails or sex toys when finally making love.

 The most romantic book I’ve ever read is The Time Traveler’s Wife– the couple’s love for each other heightened by Henry’s continual time travelling.
 There is so much truth in the old saying “Absence makes the heart grow fonder”.